The Used (album): Background

-Production and composition
+Production

 The Used was recorded at Foxy Studios in Marina del Rey, California with Feldmann as the producer.
 The group recorded piano parts in London at Olympic Studios.
 Feldmann acted as an engineer with assistance from Mark Blewett and Donny Campion.
 Feldmann contributed backing vocals to "Bulimic" and "Greener with the Scenery", the latter of which also included additional backing vocals from Carmen Daye.
 String arrangements on "Greener with the Scenery" and "On My Own" were done by Nick Ingman.
 Feldmann mixed the recordings, while Joe Gastwirt mastered them at Ocean View Digital Mastering.
 Steineckert said that "[the] one thing we all took from [working with Feldmann] ... [was] to not lose yourself through everything".